For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you buy alcohol ahead of the event, there's a risk it could be confiscated as you go through festival security.

-You could also set yourself a rule (or at least try) that you'll just drink water until a certain time of the day.
+You could decide to only drink water until a certain time of day.
 This will save you from spending money on alcohol all day long, and your liver will be grateful.

 12. Volunteer to get a free ticket